MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/2-what-are-lans-wans-pans.md

+All networks are built on the same principals, and we can apply these principals to design and build our organization's local or cloud-based networks.
 When building a network, we need to know about the different types of networks, their topologies, and their uses.
-We can apply this knowledge either to the design of our organization's local network or the design of our cloud-based network.
-All networks are built on the same principals.

-In this unit, you'll learn about the different types of networks.
+In this unit, you'll explore some of the common types of network topologies we use to create Internet-based networks.

 ## What is a network?

 A network is a collection of network-enabled devices, typically comprising computers, switches, routers, printers, and servers.
-Networks are a fundamental part of our day-to-day lives and exist in our homes, workplace, and public areas and allow all types of network-enabled devices to interact with each other.
+Networks are a fundamental part of our day-to-day lives and exist in our homes, workplace, and public areas and allow all types of network-enabled devices to communicate.

 ## Network Types